crookedneighbor/amplitude/README.md

   eventType: 'some value', // required
   userId: 'some id', // only required if device id is not passed in
   deviceId: 'some id', // only required if user id is not passed in
+  sessionId: 1492789357923, // must be unix timestamp in ms, not required
   eventProperties: {
     //...
   },